jjhelmus/nmrglue/doc/source/tutorial.rst

-Here we have imported the ``nmrglue`` module and opened the NMRPipe file ``test.fid``.  nmrglue contains a number of modules for reading and writing NMR files and all of these modules have a ``read`` function which opens a file or directory containing NMR data, reads in any necessary information,and loads the spectral data into memory.
+Here we have imported the ``nmrglue`` module and opened the NMRPipe file ``test.fid``.  nmrglue contains a number of modules for reading and writing NMR files and all of these modules have a ``read`` function which opens a file or directory containing NMR data, reads in any necessary information, and loads the spectral data into memory.
 The ``read`` function returns a 2-tuple containing a python dictionary with file and spectral parameters and a `numpy <http://numpy.scipy.org/>`_ array object containing the numeric